neverSleepingOwl/parallel_labs/README.md

 Custom `Callable` or `MultipleCallable` can be passed to `AbstractParallelRunner` `add` method to add them to execution, which is invoked with `run()` method.
 Result of each `Callable`/`MultipleCallable` is written to stdout.
+Also there is MapCallable, which is much like callable, except it takes generator (shared pointer to AbstractArgsGenerator), which has two methods: `next` and `has_next`, and yields tuple of function args.

 **NOTE**: function, passed to `Callable` constructor must have return value **convertable to string**, so you should define `to_string` method, or `<<` operator with `std::ostringstream` return value